VictorL-Santos/TinkerCadProjects/README.md

   <a href="https://github.com/VictorL-Santos/TinkerCadProjects/blob/main/LEDsByButton/Code"><img src="button.png"></a>
 </p>

-## LEDsbyButton
+## ServobyButton
 **Challenge:**
-* The LEDs must respond to the button
+* The servo and LEDs respond to the button.
-* When pressing the button for the first time, all LEDs should light up and remain lit.
-* When pressing the button a second time, all LEDs flash simultaneously.
-* When pressing the button for the third time, the LEDs flash sequentially.
+* When pressing the button:
+  * The MicroServo will rotate 90 degrees, symbolizing the gate opening.
+  * A green LED will light up, symbolizing that the gate is open.
-* When pressing the button for the fourth time, all LEDs turn off.
+* When the button is released:
-* If pressed again, the process is repeated.
+  * The MicroServo will return to its original position, symbolizing the closing of the gate.
+  * A red LED will light up, symbolizing that the gate is closed.

 ### Project structure
 ![physical config](ServobyButton/Servo.png)